sarahrosehassan/find-primes/README.md

 # A Study of Prime Numbers
-This project studies prime numbers through finding algorithms to determine three requirements:
+This project studies algorithms to determine three requirements:
 - establishing whether a number is prime
 - returning the kth element from the infinite sequence of prime numbers
 - returning the prime factors of a certain integer